ZachPenn/CellCounting/README.md

 Single channel, 8-bit, .tif images are required.

 ## Image J
-There are certain tasks relevant to the execution of these scripts (e.g. estimating cell diameter, drawing regions of interest) for which Image J is recommended.
+There are certain tasks relevant to the execution of these scripts (e.g. estimating cell diameters, drawing regions of interest) for which Image J is recommended.
 Instructions regarding how to do these tasks in ImageJ are provided in scripts.

 ## Running Code
 After downloading the ipynb files onto your local computer, from the terminal activate the necessary Conda environment and open Jupyter Notebook, then navigate to the files on your computer.
 The individual scripts contain more detailed instructions.